grpc/grpc-java/README.md

 Download
 --------

-Download [the JARs]: https://search.maven.org/search?q=g:io.grpc%20AND%20v:1.79.0.
+Download [the JARs](https://search.maven.org/search?q=g:io.grpc%20AND%20v:1.79.0).
 Or for Maven with non-Android, add to your `pom.xml`:
 ```xml
 <dependency>
   <groupId>io.grpc</groupId>